simonem/PhD_Thesis/crisis.md

 **Therefore, I identified theory in reflective learning and advances in ICT technology as two key elements to make crisis training based on experiential learning effective**.
 The two domains are interrelated, with the role of theory to inform the design of technology.

 In the remaining of this thesis, theoretical frameworks presented in the next chapter describe on how to assist reflection by identifying relevant activities and *cycles* of activities.
-Chapter \ref{sensing} describes how ICT can assist those activities.
+Chapter \ref{interaction} describes how ICT can assist those activities.

 [^epa]:source: http://www.epa.gov/watersecurity/tools/trainingcd/Pages/exercise-menu.html
 [^eudisaster]: “Council adopts new Union Civil Protection